evanpurkhiser/rEFInd-minimal/README.md

 Entries that are autodetected should also show the proper icons.

+### Background sizes

+If you find the background does not fit your monitor or is too large you have two options:

+ 1. Configure the `banner_scale` option with `fillscreen`.
+Do note though, this may cause a loss in quality.

+ 2. Download and resize the [original high quality wallpaper][wallpaper] and replace the `background.png`.

+You can of course also choose your own background!

 ### Attribution

 The OS icons are from [Lightness for burg][icons] by [SWOriginal][icon-author].